 The Tax Cuts and Jobs Act is the largest piece of tax reform legislation in 30 years and was signed into law on Dec.
 22, 2017.
 Tax professionals are viewing this sweeping tax reform as both a challenge and an opportunity for their tax practice.
 Most of the legislation applies to tax year 2018, so tax professionals are busy learning about the new tax laws, answering client questions, preparing tax returns and providing tax planning advice.
 In this article, l discuss how tax professionals can learn about the tax law changes and leverage the new legislation to best service their clients and attract new ones.

 - Infographic: How Tax Reform Impacts Your Clients

-- Tax Reform Law: What Clients Should Know
+- Client letter: Tax Reform: What Clients Should Know (PDF)

 - Policy Highlights

 - Conduct presentations, either in person and/or via webinar

 You may think about expanding your practice beyond providing just tax compliance services and into the realm of tax planning.
 This new tax reform legislation presents the perfect opportunity.
 Tax professionals can look at their clients’ 2019 tax situations and determine the impact and planning opportunities/tax savings the tax reform measures provide, such as the following:

 - Complete Form W-4 to make sure withholding allowances are right (standard deduction and child tax credit increased; personal exemption eliminated; and other changes).